 A similar study by many of the same authors, also based on the Nurses Health Studies, found that women (without diabetes) with the highest levels of some phthalate (and BPA) exposures gained more weight during the 10 year follow-up period than those with lower levels of exposures (Song et al. 2014).

 Among post-menopausal women in the U.S. Women's Health Initiative, levels of various phthalate metabolites were associated with obesity and weight gain over 3 years, but not over 6 years (Díaz Santana et al. 2019).
+Using DXA scans, phthalates were associated with more visceral adipose tissue three years later as well (Vieyra et al. 2023).
 In the U.S. Women's Health Study, there were associations between some phthalates and one-year BMI change in women who transitioned from peri-to post-menopause from baseline to first follow-up (Haggerty et al. 2020).

 In Mexican mid-life women, phthalate levels were linked to higher triglyceride levels but lower blood sugar levels after 9 years (Zamora et al. 2021).

 A prospective study from the Netherlands found that people with higher phthalate levels lost less weight on a diet than those with lower levels, and had a higher waist circumference and body fat percentage (van der Meer et al. 2020).

 Elderly Korean adults with higher urinary phthalate metabolite levels (from DEHP) had increased insulin resistance, especially women and those with diabetes.
 A marker of oxidative stress was also higher in those with higher insulin resistance and phthalate levels (Kim et al. 2013).
 In elderly Swedish women (not men), the phthalate MiBP was related to increased abdominal body fat two years later (Lind et al. 2012).